Doesn't Shellfish Have a Ton of Cholesterol?

 - Cephalopods—tentacles attached to the head and an ink sac; includes octopus and squid

 Shellfish are one of the most common allergens, and the allergy is rarely outgrown.
-Reactions usually appear within two hours after ingesting shellfish, inhaling cooking vapors, or handling shellfish, but can be delayed as long as 24 hours.
+Reactions usually appear within two hours after eating shellfish, inhaling cooking vapors, or handling shellfish, but can be delayed as long as 24 hours.
 Common symptoms include:

 - Nasal congestion